suvanbanerjee/Keyboard-LED-Remapper/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the Unlicense - see the [LICENSE](https://github.com/suvanbanerjee/Keyboard-LED-Remapper/blob/main/LICENSE) file for details